shafinsiddique/PoliTrader-Flask/README.md

 # PoliTrader

 PoliTrader is an online trading simulator in which instead of trading shares in companies, users can trade shares in POLITICIANS.
-The 'market price' of the politician is based on their sentiment on twitter.
+The 'market price' of the politician is based on the public's sentiment of them on twitter.
 If the public is tweeting positively about them, their market price goes up and if the public tweets negatively about them, their market price goes down.

 The main purpose of this application is to provide young adults with an innovative and fun way of keeping up with current events.